devan-huapaya/greenlight-webapp/README.md

 # default command
 yarn plop [generator_name] [first_prompt_value] [...prompt_values]

-# create a page
+# Create a page
 # Creates a react component in the ./pages/ directory
 yarn plop page page-name

-# create a component
+# Create a component
 # Creates a react component and style.module.scss in a folder with the component name
 # Inside of the the ./components/ui/ directory.
 # Currently this only creates a component in the ./components/ui/ directory
-yarn plop component component-name
+yarn plop component ComponentName

-# create a reducer
+# Create a reducer
 # Creates a react component and style.module.scss in a folder with the component name
 # Currently this only creates a file and a reference still needs to be added to ./store/index.ts
 yarn plop slice sliceName